-Point number one is modelled after the ideas in the two great masterpieces, Davidson and MacKinnon (1993) and Davidson and MacKinnon (2004).
+Point number one is modelled after the ideas in the two great masterpieces, Davidson and MacKinnon (1993) and Davidson and MacKinnon (2021) (note that the latter is freely available at http://qed.econ.queensu.ca/ETM/).
 I have several reasons for this choice, but it is mainly a pedagogical one.
 The students I am writing for are people who often don't feel at ease with the tools of statistical inference: they have learned the properties of estimators by heart, they are not sure they can read a test, find the concept of the distribution of a statistic a little unclear (never mind asymptotic distributions), get confused between the variance of an estimator and an estimator of the variance.
 In the best cases.
 Never mind; no big deal.